Much of Australia is under threat from bushfires, but there are no fires in Margaret River and the region is proving a summer safe haven.

 And according to the Department of Fire and Emergency Services, there are no major bushfires currently burning in the Margaret River region.

 It’s a far cry from other parts of Australia, where bushfires are devastating huge tracts of land.
 Threatening towns and national parks.
 And forcing holiday-markers to flee for safety.

 In New South Wales, strong winds and soaring temperatures are sending dozens of fires towards towns which are now deemed under threat.
 It comes as eight lives have been lost due to fires raging across the state.

 In Victoria, two lives have been lost and 28 people are missing, according to emergency services authorities.
 Meanwhile, there are fears lightning storms will spark more fires.
 The state has officially been declared a disaster zone.

 More fires across Australia

 In South Australia meanwhile, bushfires on Kangaroo Island have been described as “virtually unstoppable” and two people have died.
-Two bushfires are burning on the island and authorities are expecting significant property damage as well as destruction in the Forest Chase National Park.
+Two bushfires are burning on the island and authorities are expecting significant property damage as well as destruction in the Flinders Chase National Park.